Undergraduate Admissions Requirements

 - Group Work Experience: Verification and evaluation of successful group work with children experience corresponding to the desired level of certification.
-Fulfilled by TED 2250 if taken at Wayne State Fall 2012 or later.
+Fulfilled by TED 2250 if taken at Wayne State Fall within the past five years.
 For those who have taken TED 2250 outside of Wayne State or if their program doesn't require TED 2250 please be prepared upload completed group work from as a PDF during the application process.

 - Criminal History Check: All students must submit a current (within the last 6 months) Criminal History Check.

 - Specific prerequisites or other special requirements of the curriculum area for which the student is applying.
 These can be found in the program's Curriculum Guide

 - Attendance at the Mandatory Cornerstone Welcome upon acceptance.